Superconnections and An Intrinsic Gauss-Bonnet-Chern Formula for Finsler Manifolds: Superconnections and the Euler characteristic

 \subsection{A Mathai-Quillen type formula on the Euler characteristic}

-For an oriented and closed manifold $M$ of dimension $2n$, different from the Chern's construction of the Pfaffian ${\rm Pf}(R^{TM})$ from a metric-preserving connection on the tangent bundle $\pi:TM\to M$, Feng and Zhang in \cite{FZ} expressed the Euler number $\chi(M)$ through the integral over $TM$ of an integrable top-form on $TM$ constructed from any connection $\nabla$ on $TM$ by applying the Mathai-Quillen's geometric construction of the Thom class (cf. \cite{MQ}) to the exterior algebra bundle $\pi^*\Lambda^*(T^*M)$.
+Recall that in Chern's GBC-formula (\ref{GBC riemannian}), Chern actually obtained a Chern-Weil geometric expression Pfaffian ${\rm Pf}(R^{TM})$ of the Euler class $e(M)$ of an oriented and closed manifold $M$ of dimension $2n$ by using a metric-preserving connection on the tangent bundle $\pi:TM\to M$.
+For any connection $\nabla^{\rm a}$ on $TM$, by applying the Mathai-Quillen's geometric construction of the Thom class (cf. \cite{MQ}) to the exterior algebra bundle $\pi^*\Lambda^*(T^*M)$, Feng and Zhang in \cite{FZ} constructed an integrable top-form on $TM$ from the connection $\nabla^{\rm a}$ and proved that the integral of this form over $TM$ to be the Euler number $\chi(M)$ of $M$.

-Let $\nabla^{TM}$ be any connection on $TM$.
+Let $\nabla^{\rm a}$ be any connection on $TM$.
 Then it induces a connection $\nabla^{\Lambda^*(T^*M)}$ on the exterior algebra bundle $\Lambda^*(T^*M)$, which preserves the even/odd $\mathbf{Z}_2$-grading in $\Lambda^*(T^*M)$.
 Let ${\hat Y}$ denote the tautological section of the pull-back bundle $\pi^*TM$:

 where $(x,Y)\in TM$ with $x\in M$ and $Y\in T_xM$.
 For any given Euclidean metric $g^{TM}$ on $TM$, let ${\hat Y}^*$ denote the dual of ${\hat Y}$ with respect to the pull-back metric $\pi^*g^{TM}$ on $\pi^*TM$.
 Then the Clifford action $c(\hat Y)={\hat Y}^*\wedge-i_{\hat Y}$ acts on $\pi^*\Lambda^*(T^*M)$ and exchanges the even/odd grading in $\pi^*\Lambda^*(T^*M)$.
 Moreover,